-- A. This Specification and the accompanying drawings govern the work involved in furnishing, installing, testing and placing into satisfactory operation the security systems as shown on the drawings and specified herein. - B. Each Contractor shall provide all new materials as indicated in the schedules on the drawings, and/or in these specifications, and all items required to make the portion of the security systems a finished and working system. - C. Description of systems include but are not limited to the following: - 1.
+- A. This Specification and the accompanying drawings govern the work involved in furnishing, installing, testing and placing into satisfactory operation the security systems as shown on the drawings and specified herein. - B. Each Contractor shall provide all new materials as indicated in the schedules on the drawings, and/or in these specifications, and all items required to make the portion of the security systems a finished and working system. - C. Separate contracts will be awarded for the following work. - D. Description of systems include but are not limited to the following: - 1.
 Electronic access control system - 2.
-Low voltage security wiring (less than +120VAC) as specified and required for proper system control and communications. - 3.
-All associated electrical backboxes, conduit, miscellaneous cabling, and power supplies required for proper system installation and operation as defined in the "Suggested Matrix of Scope Responsibility". - 4.
+Electronic intrusion detection system - 3.
+Fire detection and alarm. - 4.
+Low voltage security wiring (less than +120VAC) as specified and required for proper system control and communications. - 5.
+All associated electrical backboxes, conduit, miscellaneous cabling, and power supplies required for proper system installation and operation as defined in the "Suggested Matrix of Scope Responsibility". - 6.
 Firestopping of penetrations of fire-rated construction as described in Division 7.